 Tours and Guides

 Some might consider them kitsch, but guided bus tours can prove a blissfully easy way to enjoy a quick introduction to the city's top sights—if you don’t feel like being on your feet all day.
-Sitting in a bus, with friendly tour guide commentary (and even friendlier fellow sightseers, many of whom will be from every country under the sun), can make for a delightful and fun experience—so give one a whirl even if you're an old Rome hand.
+Sitting in a bus, with friendly tour guide commentary (and even friendlier fellow sightseers, many of whom will be from every country under the sun), can make for a fun experience—so give one a whirl even if you're an old Rome hand.
 Of course, you'll want to savor these incredible sights at your own leisure later on.

 All operators can provide a luxury car for up to three people, a limousine for up to seven, or a minibus for up to nine, all with an English-speaking driver, but guide service is extra.
 Almost all operators offer "Rome by Night" tours, with or without dinner and entertainment.
 You can book tours through travel agents.